GAMS-dev/miro/src/model/gamspy/bess/TutorialImages/tutorial_blog.md

 -)
 }
 ```
-  Remember that the dashboard is rendered for the symbol `_scalarsve_out'.
+  Remember that the dashboard is rendered for the symbol `"_scalarsve_out"`.
 As with the other renderers, be sure to replace it with the symbol name you want to render if you create a dashboard for a different symbol.

-3. In the `dataRendering` section of the \<modelname\>.json file change the `"outType"` of the symbol to render from `"dashboard"` to `"mirorenderer_<symbolname>"`
+3. In the `dataRendering` section of the *\<modelname\>.json* file change the `"outType"` of the symbol to render from `"dashboard"` to `"mirorenderer_<symbolname>"`

 ```diff
   {